ShadowJonathan/conduit_toolbox/README.md

    - on debian/ubuntu-based systems you can install this with `sudo apt install build-essential`
 5. `cargo install --locked --git https://github.com/shadowjonathan/conduit_toolbox` (Plus an extra argument, see below)
    - Depending on what you're trying to do, you'll have to add one more argument here
       - Are you trying to install the Sled-to-Sqlite migrator?
-Add `--bin conduit_sled_to_sqlite`
+Add `conduit_sled_to_sqlite`
       - Are you trying to install the generic migrator?
-Add `--bin conduit_migrate`
+Add `conduit_migrate`

 (updating only requires running that last line again)